High-resolution radio imaging of TGSSJ1530+1049, a radio galaxy in a dense environment at z=4: Observations and data reduction

 \subsection{e-MERLIN observations}

 The e-MERLIN observations (project code: CY8205) took place on 2019 January 29 and February 22 at $5$\,GHz, and on 2019 March 7 and 8 at $1.5$\,GHz.
 At $1.5$\,GHz, $8$ IFs were used, each with a bandwidth of $64$\,MHz and divided into $128$ spectral channels.
 However, no signal was recorded in IF$7$.
 At $5$\,GHz, $4$ IFs were used, each with a bandwidth of $128$\,MHz and divided into $128$ channels.
 At both frequencies, the Jodrell Bank Mk2, Pickmere, Darnhall, Knockin, Defford, and Cambridge antennas participated in the observations.
 The Lovell Telescope at Jodrell Bank also joined at $5$\,GHz on the second observing day.
+The $(u,v)$-coverages of the observations are shown in the left and middle panels of Fig.\,\ref{fig:uvplot}.

 Beside the target source, the following calibrators were observed: 3C\,84 as a pointing calibrator, 3C\,286 as a flux density calibrator, OQ\,208 as a bandpass calibrator.
 The phase calibrator was the same radio quasar used in the EVN observation, (J1525$+$1107).
 The on-target integration time was $\sim9$\,h and $\sim13.2$\,h at $1.5$ and $5$\,GHz, respectively.